Hi, I’m David.

 In a word, I am a writer.

-In a few words, I am a writer, learner, reader, and self-proclaimed future polymath.
+In a few words, I am a writer, learner, and reader.

 I am one of those people with a job that’s very hard to explain to my grandparents, let alone strangers.